Get insider access

 9.0 Mixed Usage

-The LG C3 is an amazing TV, sure to please all but the most demanding buyers.
+The LG C3 OLED is a remarkable TV overall.
 The very good brightness in both SDR and HDR makes it well-suited to watching anything, from SDR content to the latest hit movies in HDR.
-It has superb reflection handling, and with its good peak brightness, the TV can handle bright rooms or glare without issue.
+It also has superb reflection handling, so the TV can handle bright rooms or glare without issue.
 But like almost every OLED on the market, it's better suited for a dark room, where its OLED panel, with its deep inky blacks, truly performs at its best.
 Its very low input lag makes it a gamer's dream, as your inputs are translated almost instantaneously to the screen, and its superb response time makes it a great choice for any fans of fast-moving content, be it sports or games, as action stays clear and crisp throughout.
 The TV also supports DTS, making it a fantastic choice for your home entertainment center.

 Pros